 “And count the patience of our Lord as salvation, just as our beloved brother Paul also wrote to you according to the wisdom given him, as he does in all his letters when he speaks in them of these matters.
 There are some things in them that are hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures.
 You therefore, beloved, knowing this beforehand, take care that you are not carried away with the error of lawless people and lose your own stability.
 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be the glory both now and to the day of eternity.”
 2 Peter 3:14-18

-In the book of Romans, where we find the two quotes I mentioned above, Paul was writing to a group of Jews who were being arrogant and boasting of their law keeping.
+In the book of Romans, where we find the two quotes I listed above, Paul was writing to a group of Jews who were being arrogant and boasting of their law keeping.
 They felt God owed them salvation because they kept the law, or that salvation came from keeping the law, thus abusing the proper use of the law.
 “Indeed you are called a Jew, and rest on the law, and make your boast in God…” (Romans 2:17).
 He was trying to explain to them that the keeping of the law would not give them salvation – only faith in Yeshua could offer them salvation.
 But that didn’t mean there wasn’t a place for the works of the law.
 Several verses later he says, “Do we then overthrow the law by this faith?
 By no means!
 On the contrary, we uphold the law.”
 (Romans 3:31)

 In his letters, Paul also writes to the Gentiles in the Church who were proud of their newfound salvation in Messiah, but had yet to begin the process of becoming like Messiah.
 For even though we are saved through our faith, Paul says we were created to do good works and walk in them.
 (Ephesians 2:8-10) Paul reminds Timothy that we are “to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the future, so that they may take hold of that which is truly life.”
 (1 Timothy 6:18)